RenanMartorelli/tpp-demo-wso2-openbanking/README.md

 # WSO2 OB APIM url, accessible from the web browser
 WSO2_PORTAL_BASE_URL=https://localhost:8243

-# translation file to be used on the frontend.
+# Translation file to be used on the frontend.
-#Check `translations` folder for options
+# Check `translations` folder for options
 TRANSLATIONS_FILE=en.json

-# this is a static JWT token that has to be generated
+# This is a static JWT token that has to be generated
-#for use in the authentication flow,check session below to generate it.
+# for use in the authentication flow,check session below to generate it.
 REQUEST_AUTH_TOKEN=
 ````